GASADER/Colmer_responsiveWeb/README.md

 # Colmer_responsiveWeb
-Practice Responsive Website with HTML and Bootstrap
+Practice Responsive Website with HTML5 and CSS3